AnaZonia/moon_notes/Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+## 07/05/2024, Tue - Chapter 1

+sensitivity analysis - 5, 10, 15

+test collinearity - if there are relationships, there will be ridges between two axes.

+Correlation matrix -

+Multicollinearity - correlation structures may not be found easily

+GAMs will but assume they are smoothing

+variance inflation factors - check

+compare incorporating age and number of fires - remove each individual term type 3 sum of squares

+adding one by one could be interesting

+use as starting point the fit of the last round - can only improve from the previous finding.

 ## 06/05/2024, Mon - Chapter 1

 I'm realizing that there is no need to export all data all over again if I am restricting the "ages" vector - I can just export ages again, and rename it accordingly, and mask the unified image once it's time to export.
 Also, I can just export the unified image once and it'll be good - the other predictors can be added gradually.